SiddharthMundra123/cse15l-lab-reports/lab-3 tutorial.md

 berlitz2/Vallarta-WhereToGo.txt:0
 ```

-This command returns the number of times the given String is used in all the documents.
+This command returns the number of times the given String "university" is used in all the documents.
 As seen in the output above, the number is specified after the directory of the file with a colon beofre the number.

 **Example 2**